kzhovn/file-explorer-keyboard-nav/README.md

-# File explorer keyboard navigation
+# File Explorer Keyboard Navigation

 Adds a command to open the next/previous file in the file explorer.